Why study mathematics at Taylor?

-Math Conferences: Students participate in the annual Mathematics & Statistics Conference at Miami University of Ohio during the fall semester.
-Recently, several students attended the Texas Instruments Conference in Chicago and the Indiana Council of Teachers of Mathematics Conference.
+Math conferences: Students participate in the annual Mathematics & Statistics Conference at Miami University of Ohio during the fall semester.
+Recently, several students attended the national summer meeting of the Mathematical Association of America and the Indiana Council of Teachers of Mathematics Conference.

-The Science Research Training program (SRTP): This is a summer research opportunity where students participate in mathematical research, submit papers to research journals, and make conference presentations.
+Faculty Mentored Undergraduate Scholarship program (FMUS): This is a summer research opportunity where students participate in mathematical research, submit papers to research journals, and make conference presentations.
 Recent projects and presentations have included knot theory and statistical analysis problems.

 Teacher Assistants (TA): Math majors have opportunities to work closely with professors by serving as TAs.
-In this role, TAs assist with in-class group work, explain solutions, hold study sessions, grade papers and sometimes give lectures.
-Math majors are also in high demand as tutors both on-campus and off-campus.
+TAs assist with in-class group work, explain solutions, hold study sessions, grade papers, and sometimes give lectures.
+Math majors are also in high demand as tutors on and off campus.

 What travel and study abroad opportunities are available?

 - Students have participated in Research Experiences for Undergraduates (REU) at other institutions during the summer.
 In 2006, one of our math majors participated in an REU in Hong Kong, the first international REU offered.
-We’ve also had students participate in REU’s at Gordon College, Northern Kentucky University, SUNY Potsdam, University of Illinois, and University of Iowa.
+We’ve also had students participate in REUs at NASA, West Virginia, Willamette Valley, San Diego State University, Northern Kentucky University, SUNY Potsdam, University of Illinois, and University of Iowa.

 - Overseas student teaching is available to education majors.
-Recent math students have done their student teaching in Spain, Taiwan, Australia, and Cameroon, West Africa.
+Recent math students have done their student teaching in Spain, Taiwan, Australia, France, Cameroon, and Senegal.

-- Lighthouse: Since 1972, Taylor's Lighthouse program has enabled students to gain unforgettable, life-changing experiences during Interterm studying and serving cross-culturally around the world.
+- Lighthouse: Since 1972, Taylor's Lighthouse program has enabled students to gain unforgettable, life-changing experiences during January Term, studying and serving cross-culturally around the world.
 Recent Lighthouse destinations include: India, the Czech Republic, Paraguay, Ethiopia, Guatemala, Southeast Asia, Ecuador, Singapore and Thailand.

-- Spring Break Trips - Taylor University's Spring Break Mission Trips serve to enable students to learn, minister, and witness during their annual spring break.
-Trips reach around the world to numerous destinations serving in various ministries.
+- Spring Break Trips: Taylor University's Spring Break Mission Trips enable students to learn, minister, and witness during their annual spring break.
+Trips go to numerous destinations around the world to serve in various ministries.